 Simbye vs Other Options: Cost Comparison

-| Option | Simbye eSIM | European Roaming | Local SIM |
+| Feature | Simbye eSIM | European Roaming | Local SIM |

 |---|---|---|---|

-| 5GB Data Cost | $20 | $100–300 | $10–20 |
+| 5 GB data cost | $20 | $100–$300 | $10–$20 |

-| Activation Time | < 60 seconds | Instant | 30–60 min |
+| Activation time | < 60 seconds | Instant | 30–60 min |

-| Keep WhatsApp Number | Yes | Yes | No |
+| Keep WhatsApp number | Yes | Yes | No |

-| Airport Queue | None | None | Yes |
+| Airport queue | None | None | Yes |

-| Coverage in Parks | Vodacom (best) | Variable | Variable |
+| Coverage in parks | Vodacom (best) | Variable | Variable |

-| Top-Up Option | Yes | Limited | Possible |
+| Top-up option | Yes | Limited | Possible |

-| 24/7 Support | Yes (12 languages) | Limited | Swahili only |
+| 24/7 support | Yes (12 languages) | Limited | Swahili only |

 How much does a 7-day Tanzania safari cost?

-A 7-day safari typically costs $2,000–5,000 for budget/mid-range options or $5,000–10,000+ for luxury experiences.
-This includes accommodation, meals, park fees, vehicle, and guide.
+A 7-day safari typically costs $2,000–$5,000 per person for budget and mid-range options, or $5,000–$10,000+ for luxury experiences.
+This includes accommodation, meals, park fees, vehicle and guide.
 International flights and tips are extra.

 Is Tanzania expensive compared to Kenya?